Why I Love Being an Orthodontist

 - Mary Hitchcock Memorial Hospital, affiliated medical consulting staff, Department of Surgery

 My wife Noel, who is also our office manager, and I have lived in the Upper Valley since 1970.
-We love to travel to the Southwest, to visit archeological sites and study Native American history and art.
+We love to travel to the Southwest, to visit archaeological sites and study Native American history and art.
 Historic preservation and architecture have been long-term interests of mine.
 I like fly fishing, and am also an eager reader.
 I enjoy cars, both antique and modern, and model trains.